 If you are the beneficial owner of shares held in "street name" by a broker, your broker is the record holder of the shares.
 The broker, however, is required to vote those shares in accordance with your instructions.
-If you do not give instructions to your broker, your broker may exercise discretionary voting power to vote your shares with respect to routine matters, but the broker may not exercise discretionary voting power to vote your shares with respect to "non-routine" items.
+If you do not give instructions to your broker, your broker may exercise discretionary voting power to vote your shares with respect to "non-routine" items.
 In the case of non-routine items, the shares that cannot be voted by your broker would be treated as "broker non-votes."
 At the Annual Meeting, only the ratification of the appointment of Ernst & Young LLP is a routine item for which your broker may exercise discretionary voting power.